kjkeaston/vagabond/README.md

 # Vagabond

-### "For perfect family trips"
+## "For perfect family trips"

 Simple site for users to view various reviews about cities people have visitied.
-User can:
+_Users can:_
 * Create profiles
 * Edit profiles
 * Delete profiles